falkr/ttm4115/pages/prep-agile.md

 * When making the use cases, more questions come up that you have to clarify with the customer, and you need to refine the requirements.
 * When making the sequence diagrams, you may also need to go back and reconsider use cases and requirements.
 * You may also wonder if a specific operation is possible at all, and may want to implement a simple prototype first, i.e., invest some time to test out some code.
-* ...

 The above model is also called "Waterfall Model", because the different stages follow each other.
-(The original image was also moving downwards, and looked like a waterfall.)
-Have a look into the following presentation: (The video is not part of the RAT.)
+Have a look into the following presentation: (The details of the video are not part of the RAT.)